MaastrichtU-IDS/dsri-documentation/docs/introduction.md

 title: Introduction
 ---

-The Data Science Research Infrastructure is an [OpenShift](https://www.openshift.com/) cluster based on the [MapR](https://mapr.com/) Distributed FileSystem, using [Kubernetes](https://kubernetes.io/) containers orchestration.
+The Data Science Research Infrastructure is an [OpenShift](https://www.openshift.com/) cluster based on the [MapR](https://mapr.com/) Distributed File System, using [Kubernetes](https://kubernetes.io/) containers orchestration.

 The DSRI provides a graphical user interface to easily run and manage services ([OKD](https://www.okd.io/), the Open Source version of [OpenShift](https://www.openshift.com/)).

 ## What can be done on the DSRI?

+In short:

+* any services or jobs running in a Docker container 🐳
+  * Any code can be easily executed in a Docker container (apart from some proprietary softwares)
-Short answer is anything running in a Docker container 🐳 that does not need to be accessed from outside the UM network (or UM VPN) 🔒
+* which does not need to be accessed from outside the UM network (or the UM VPN) 🔒

-Here a longer answer:
+In more details:

 **What can be done easily on the DSRI ✔️**